jcmbass/dotfiles/README.md

 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ~/powerlevel10k
 echo 'source ~/powerlevel10k/powerlevel10k.zsh-theme' >> ~/.zshrc
 ```

-Finish the conversion by changing your user in /etc/passwd to /bin/zsh instead of /bin/bash

-or typing `chsh $USER` and entering `/bin/zsh`

 #### Install these dotfiles and various tools on your system